 Mr. Nathan holds a Bachelor of Science degree in Business Administration from the University of Illinois.

-Gary Kolbeck was appointed Chief Operating Officer of TLC in 2018.
-Previously, he served as vice-president of Business Development for TLC’s TeleHealth Services division, where he was responsible for business strategy, marketing, solution sales, and strategic partnerships.
+Gary Kolbeck was appointed Chief Executive Officer of TLC in 2019.
+Until his promotion to COO in 2018, Gary was vice-president of Business Development for TLC’s TeleHealth Services division, where he was responsible for business strategy, marketing, solution sales, and strategic partnerships.

 At TeleHealth, Gary was actively involved in patient engagement and population health initiatives and the financial impacts of healthcare reform on hospitals and health systems.
 He understands that hospitals are challenged in finding user-friendly, efficient, and cost-effective technical solutions that produce outcomes through active patient participation in effectively managing their own care.